Yamabushi

 one who prostrates oneself on the mountain (山伏, Yamabushi) are Japanese mountain ascetic hermits.
 They are generally part of the syncretic shugendō religion, which includes Tantric Buddhism and Shinto.

-Their origins can be traced back to the solitary Yama-bito and some (聖, hijiri) (saints or holy persons) of the eighth and ninth centuries.
+Their origins can be traced back to the solitary yamabito (wild hill people) and some (聖, hijiri) (wandering Buddhist renunciants) of the eighth and ninth centuries.

 According to American writer Frederik L. Schodt:

 These positively medieval-looking nature worshipers carry metal staves and conch shells and wear straw sandals and sometimes a hemp cloth over-robe with the Heart Sutra written on it.
 They follow a mixture of esoteric or tantric Buddhism mixed with Shinto, the native animistic religion of Japan.

 Clothing and items

 Appearance of the Yamabushi.
 They wear yuigesa, kyahan, and tokin.
 They hold a shakujō in their hands, and blow the horagai to prevent evil spirits.

 The Yamabushi usually wear and bring the following clothes and items with them: